rico-vz/HeimerdingerLoL/CONTRIBUTING.md

 ## Technologies Used
 - Our project is written in PHP (Laravel), Javascript, HTML & CSS.
+- You will need PHP (with all the [Laravel Server Requirements](https://laravel.com/docs/10.x/deployment#server-requirements)) and NodeJS to run this project.

 ## Types of Contributions
 We welcome any kind of improvement to the codebase of Heimerdinger.LoL.
 Whether it's bug fixes, new features, code improvements, or documentation updates, your contributions are valuable.